cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-create-deployment.md

 Once the initialization is complete, you will be able to start using the deployment and execute [workflows]({{page.terminology_workflow}}):<br/>
 ![Deployment ready to use](/guide/images/ui/ui-deployment-ready.jpg)

+# What's Next

+After creating a deployment, you're not ready to [execute it!](getting-started-execute-workflow.html)